OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-online-requirement-set.md

 > [!IMPORTANT]
 > `ExcelApiOnline 1.1` is the only version of the online-only APIs.
 This is because Excel on the web will always have a single version available to users that is the latest version.

-The following table provides a concise summary of the APIs, while the subsequent [API List](#api-list) table gives a detailed list of the current `ExcelApiOnline` APIs.
+The following table provides a concise summary of the APIs, while the subsequent [API list](#api-list) table gives a detailed list of the current `ExcelApiOnline` APIs.

 | Feature area | Description | Relevant objects |
 |:--- |:--- |:--- |